lunatic-fox/deviconapi/README.md

 </div>

 ### 1.1.
 Selecting icon
-&nbsp; Just add the icon name after the base URL.
+&emsp;Just add the icon name after the base URL.
 If no other parameter is added it will return the default icon in its default color with 128×128px of size.

 ***Example***
 ```https